Lightning-AI/pytorch-lightning/docs/source-pytorch/levels/advanced_level_16.rst

 Level 16: Own the training loop
 ###############################

-Learn all the ways of owning your raw PyTorch loops with Lighting.
+Learn all the ways of owning your raw PyTorch loops with Lightning.

 ----